Kid Icarus: Of Myth and Monsters

 An Angel in Context

 For release in the fall of 1991, Nintendo R&D1 had two games under development that ended up released.
-Metroid II: Return of Samus was developed internally, while they tasked Masafumi Sakashita with supervising TOSE’s developers who were working on Kid Icarus: Of Myth and Monsters.
+Metroid II: Return of Samus was developed internally while they tasked Masafumi Sakashita Kid Icarus: Of Myth and Monsters with support from TOSE’s developers.
 Those games are interesting for how they are both different compared to R&D1’s previous Game Boy titles.
 After the initial games released with the Game Boy in the middle of 1989, the developers at Nintendo R&D1 made and released Dr. Mario, Radar Mission and F-1 Race in 1990.
 Those games clearly continue in the same vein as the earliest Game Boy titles made by R&D1.
 They are simpler pick-up and play titles without any save features that can be enjoyed during quick gaming sessions.
 By contrast, Metroid II and this second Kid Icarus game are both involved exploration games with a save function.
 To me, this reads as a pivot for the creators of the Game Boy.
-Before 1991, they developed and released tailor-made experiences for a portable console.
+Before 1991 they developed and released tailor-made experiences for a portable console.
 They made a new puzzle game starring Mario (that they also released on NES), they made their take on the board game Battleship, and they made a small racing game showcasing a new four-player peripheral.

 An Angel on Your TV